Ben Uri Wellbeing Research Unit:

-Creative Spaces enables Ben Uri to get creative in the community.
-Using materials and techniques which wouldn’t be possible in the gallery space, from printing and painting to sculpting, textiles and even gilding, it brings the joy and thrill of creativity to those who may not be able to get out so much.
+Creative Spaces enables Ben Uri to facilitate and share inspiring and creative programmes in the community at large.
+Using materials and techniques which wouldn’t be possible in the gallery space, from printing and painting to sculpting, textiles and even gilding, it brings the joy and thrill of creativity to those often permanently or majority confined to their home space.

 Wellbeing News, Partnerships and Events

-Zalia Zogheib conducting an interview with local couple, Hannah and Jacob, and produced an article exploring the value of art to people with dementia.
+Zalia Zogheib conducted an interview with local couple, Hannah and Jacob, and produced an article exploring the value of art to people living with dementia.

-Panel: Tania Kaczynski and Shan Rixon, art therapists from New Art Studio and practising artist Cedoux Kadima.
+Tania Kaczynski and Shan Rixon, art therapists from New Art Studio and practising artist Cedoux Kadima were all 'Migration and Wellbeing' panel members.
 The event was chaired by Ed Dickenson, Wellbeing Officer at Ben Uri Gallery.

 Find the Wellbeing & Migration recording summary here.

-Ben Uri is working in partnership with the Netherwood Centre, Kilburn and trainee art therapist Charli Paterson from Roehampton University.
-This month we are featured in Jewish Renaissance magazine; read the article here.
+Ben Uri works in partnership with the Netherwood Centre, Kilburn and trainee art therapist Charli Paterson from Roehampton University.
+We were the subject of a central feature in Jewish Renaissance magazine; read the article here.

-Ben Uri has supported a wide range of partners and is actively looking to expand its provision.
-In addition to working with the elderly, we have supported refugees and asylum seekers at New Art Studio, student midwives at King's College London and autistic adults through Resources for Autism.
+Ben Uri has supported a wide range of partners and is always interested in expand its provision.
+In addition to working with the elderly, we have worked with refugees and asylum seekers through partnering with the New Art Studio and similarly with Resources for Autism.

 Excerpts from an interview with Afghani refugee Sayed.